chuongvuvan/AutoMySQLBackup/README.md

 ## BACKUP ROTATION

-Daily Backups are rotated weekly.
+* Daily Backups are rotated weekly.

-Weekly Backups are run on fridays, unless otherwise specified via CONFIG_do_weekly.
+* Weekly Backups are run on fridays, unless otherwise specified via `CONFIG_do_weekly`.

-Weekly Backups are rotated on a 5 week cycle, unless otherwise specified via CONFIG_rotation_weekly.
+* Weekly Backups are rotated on a 5 week cycle, unless otherwise specified via `CONFIG_rotation_weekly`.

-Monthly Backups are run on the 1st of the month, unless otherwise specified via CONFIG_do_monthly.
+* Monthly Backups are run on the 1st of the month, unless otherwise specified via `CONFIG_do_monthly`.

-Monthly Backups are rotated on a 5 month cycle, unless otherwise specified via CONFIG_rotation_monthly.
+* Monthly Backups are rotated on a 5 month cycle, unless otherwise specified via `CONFIG_rotation_monthly`.

 Suggestion: It may be a good idea to copy monthly backups offline or to another server.